TOAST-DOCS/WEB-Firewall/zh/console-guide-managed.md

 * WEB Firewall is created and configured by professional engineers based on the consultation.
 * All operational tasks, including requirements, security policy setting, and log integration with surveillance center, are supported.
-* When the configuration is completed, a learning process continues for a week or two, to analyze traffic.
+* When the configuration is completed, a learning process continues for 2~4 weeks, to analyze traffic.

 ## Enable Service